safesploitOrg/doogle/README-refactored.md

 5. Submit a URL.

 The crawl result and recent crawl history are shown on the same page.
-Crawl history is stored in `crawl_jobs`.
+Web and CLI crawl history is stored in `crawl_jobs`.

 ## Crawling: CLI